- Chart

 Core Business Areas

-- Retail Banking: ING offers a broad range of banking products and services to individual customers, including checking and savings accounts, mortgages, credit cards, personal loans, and investment products.
-This segment generates the majority of ING's revenue.
+- Retail Banking Netherlands: Offers a full range of banking products and services to consumers and small businesses in the Netherlands, including current and savings accounts, mortgages, loans, and investment products.

 Top Products and Market Share